-At the Annual Meeting, shareholders will elect three individuals to serve as Class III directors and hold office until our 2023 annual general meeting of shareholders.
+At the Annual Meeting, shareholders will elect two individuals to serve as Class I directors and hold office until our 2024 annual general meeting of shareholders.

-The nominees were recommended and approved for nomination by the Nominating and Corporate Governance Committee of our Board of Directors.
+The nominees were recommended and approved for nomination by each member of the Nominating and Corporate Governance Committee of our Board of Directors.
 The directors shall serve until their successors have been duly elected and qualified or until any such director's earlier resignation or removal.
 Proxies cannot be voted for a greater number of persons than the number of nominees named.
-If you sign and return the accompanying proxy, your shares will be voted for the election of the three nominees recommended by our Board of Directors unless you mark the proxy in such a manner as to withhold authority to vote or as to vote for one or more alternate candidates.
+If you sign and return the accompanying proxy, your shares will be voted for the election of the two nominees recommended for election by our Board of Directors unless you mark the proxy in such a manner as to withhold your vote.

-If, for any reason, any nominee is unable or unwilling to serve, the persons named in the proxy will use their best judgment in selecting and voting for a substitute candidate or our Board of Directors may reduce the number of directors.
-Our Board of Directors, however, has no reason to believe that any of the nominees will be unable or unwilling to be a candidate for election at the time of the Annual Meeting.
+If, for any reason, either nominee is unable or unwilling to serve, the persons named in the proxy will use their best judgment in selecting and voting for a substitute candidate or our Board of Directors may reduce the number of directors or fill the vacancy at a later time.
+Our Board of Directors, however, has no reason to believe that either of the nominees will be unable or unwilling to be a candidate for election at the time of the Annual Meeting.

-Each of J. Adam Abram, Robert P. Myron and Michael T. Oakes have been nominated to stand for election at the Annual Meeting to hold office as a Class III director until the 2023 annual general meeting of shareholders or until his successor is duly elected and qualified.
+Each of Patricia H. Roberts and Thomas L. Brown has been nominated to stand for election at the Annual Meeting to hold office as a Class I director until the 2024 annual general meeting of shareholders or until his or her successor is duly elected and qualified.